alidanapour/chip8_emulator/Product_Document.md

     - Alternate Flow:
         - 9A.
 If user chooses not to replay game, system will display win/loss screen indefinitely.
 It will be up to the user to close the system.

-**UPDATED: For Release 2, these following use cases are scheduled to be delivered**:
+**For Release 2, these following use cases are scheduled to be delivered**:

 - Emulator
     - ROM loading: